Filing an OSHA Complaint After a Construction Site Accident in Boston

 OSHA may also impose fines.
 These fines can be very costly and multiple fines may be assessed for each violation or for each day a violation is not fixed.
 The maximum fine for a serious violation is $13,653.
 OSHA will often issue deadlines by which violations must be fixed.
 If your employer fails to meet this deadline, they may have to pay the same fine for each day past the deadline they have failed to correct the violation. a willful or repeated violation could be met with a maximum fine of $136,532.

 Using OSHA Violations to Support an Injured Worker’s Claims in Boston

-If you are injured in a construction site accident, evidence of an OSHA violation by the site’s owner or supervisor can strengthen your case.
+If you are injured in a construction site accident like falls from roofs and work platforms , evidence of an OSHA violation by the site’s owner or supervisor can strengthen your case.
 Without proof of the violation from OSHA, your case may be much harder to argue.
 If your employer or the construction site owner fixes the safety hazard and cleans up the site, there may be no evidence left of the safety violation.
 You would have to rely on the evidence of your injuries and any supporting testimony from other people on the construction site in such a case.

 Filing an OSHA complaint is important to your personal injury case because it may lead you to a history of OSHA violations by your employer or the site’s owner.
 Perhaps this is not the first construction site operated by your employer where accidents and injuries occurred.
 Your OSHA complaint may lead to a laundry list of past OSHA violations that can help us demonstrate liability.
 Call our Boston OSHA violation attorneys today to talk about gathering proof of unsafe working conditions at your construction site.